Riku1014/Amazon-Review-Data-EDA-Project-05/README.md

 - Through rigorous data cleaning, exploration, and visualization techniques, we aim to provide a deeper understanding of the dataset and its underlying characteristics.
 - Join us on this journey as we explore the fascinating world of Amazon products through data.

-[Provide a brief introduction to the project, its objectives, and the dataset used.]

 ## Dataset Overview